gitan12/Predicting_Insurance_Premium/README.md

 Allocating 70% of the data for training and 30% for testing.
 This ensures that our model can learn patterns from the training data and then evaluate its performance on unseen test data, helping us assess its generalization ability.

 ### G. Building and Training the Linear Regression Model
-We create and train the linear regression model.

 ```python
 LR = LinearRegression()